JohnBinford/AppleWood-Pointe/Ralph.md

 * * *

 ## Submissions from Craftsmen!
-- All 20 CraftsMen have now communicated their wishes concerning Tools and Equipment.
+- All CraftsMen have now communicated their wishes concerning Tools and Equipment.
   - Many offered tools that might be donated to the shop.
   - Others indicated that we choose from tools offered by others.
-- "Leadership" recently met to dicuss tools and other issues (Power for example.)
+- A few Craftsmen recently met to dicuss tools and other issues (Power for example.)
   - After a lot of thought and examination, they created a list of large shop tools to recommend.
     - The recommended items are highlighted with a green checkmark ✅ in the descriptions below.
-      - Note an example in Len-B's area for now...
+      - Note to Ralph... an example in Len-B's area for now...
     </br>
 *(Click a Pictiure for a High Definition Version!)*